qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 more than one map view or legend or scalebar in the print composer canvas.
 Each element has its own properties and in the case of the map, its own extent.
-If you want to remove an elements from the composer canvas. you can do that with the kbd:`Delete` or the :kbd:`Backspace` key.
+If you want to remove an elements from the composer canvas. you can do that with the :kbd:`Delete` or the :kbd:`Backspace` key.

 Adding a current QGIS map canvas to the Print Composer
 ======================================================

-To add the QGIS map canvas, click on the |mActionAddMap| :guilabel:`Add new map from QGIS map canvas` button in the print composer toolbar and drag a rectangle on the composer canvas with the left mouse button to add the map.
-To display the current map, you can choose between three different modes in the map |tab| Item tab:
+Click on the |mActionAddMap| :sup:`Add new map from QGIS map canvas` toolbar button in the print composer toolbar, to add the QGIS map canvas.
+Now drag a rectangle on the composer canvas with the left mouse button to add the map.
+To display the current map, you can choose between three different modes in the map :guilabel:`Item` tab:

-* |selectstring| Preview Rectangle is the default setting.
-It only displays an empty box with a message **Map will be printed here**.
+* :guilabel:`Preview` ``Rectangle`` |selectstring| is the default setting.
+It only displays an empty box with a message ``Map will be printed here``.
-* |selectstring| Preview Cache renders the map in the current screen resolution.
+* :guilabel:`Preview` ``Cache`` |selectstring| renders the map in the current screen resolution.
 If case you zoom in or out the composer window, the map is not rendered again but the image will be scaled.
-* |selectstring| Preview Render means, that if you zoom in or out the composer window, the map will be rendered again, but for space reasons, only up to a maximum resolution.
+* :guilabel:`Preview` ``Render`` |selectstring| means, that if you zoom in or out the composer window, the map will be rendered again, but for space reasons, only up to a maximum resolution.

 **Cache** is default preview mode for newly added print composer maps.

 You can resize the map element by clicking on the
-|mActionSelectPan| :guilabel:`Select/Move item` button, selecting the
+|mActionSelectPan| :sup:`Select/Move item` button, selecting the
 element, and dragging one of the blue handles in the corner of the map.
-With the map selected, you can now adapt more properties in the map
+With the map selected, you can now adapt more properties in the map :guilabel:`Item` tab.
-|tab| Item tab.

-To move layers within the map element select the map element, click the |mActionMoveItemContent| :guilabel:`Move item content` icon and move the layers within the map element frame with the left mouse button.
+To move layers within the map element select the map element, click the |mActionMoveItemContent| :sup:`Move item content` icon and move the layers within the map element frame with the left mouse button.
 After you found the right place for an element, you can lock the element position within the print composer canvas.
-Select the map element and click on the right mouse button to |mIconLock| :guilabel:`Lock` the element position and again to unlock the element.
-You can lock the map element also activating the |checkbox| Lock layers for map item checkbox in the Map dialog of the Map Item tab.
+Select the map element and click on the right mouse button to |mIconLock| :sup:`Lock` the element position and again to unlock the element.
+You can lock the map element also activating the |checkbox| :guilabel:`Lock layers for map item` checkbox in the Map dialog of the Map Item tab.

-**Note:** QGIS \CURRENT is now able to show labels from the new labeling plugin also in the map composer, but it is not yet scaled correctly.
+**Note:** QGIS is now able to show labels from the new labeling plugin also in the map composer, but it is not yet scaled correctly.
 So it might be necessary to switch back to the standard labeling in some cases.